History of the Jews in Italy: Early Jewish presence

 The fate of Jews in Rome and Italy fluctuated, with partial expulsions being carried out under the emperors Tiberius and Claudius.

+Following the Jewish–Roman Wars

-After the successive Jewish revolts of 66 and 132 CE, many Judean Jews were brought to Rome as slaves (the norm in the ancient world was for prisoners of war and inhabitants of defeated cities to be sold as slaves).
-These revolts caused increasing official hostility from the reign of Vespasian onwards.
+After the First Jewish Revolt (66–73/74 CE) and the Bar Kokhba Revolt (132–136 CE), large numbers of Jews were brought from Judaea to Italy as slaves, in keeping with common Roman practice of enslaving prisoners of war and populations of defeated peoples.
+As a result, most of the Jewish population in Italy in the following period is thought to have originated from these captives.

+The presence of Jewish slaves in Italy following the First Jewish–Roman War is documented in multiple sources: a funerary inscription from Puteoli, near Naples, dating to 70–95 CE, refers to a Jerusalem-born captive woman named Claudia Aster.
+Her name is believed to derive from the biblical figure, Esther.
+The Roman poet Martial, writing in the late 1st century CE, mentions a Jewish slave in his work who is described as originating from "Jerusalem destroyed by fire."
+A graffiti from Pompeii and other cities in Campania attest to their arrival.
+Some individuals appearing in Roman records with the family name Flavius may have been descendants of freed Jewish captives who adopted their liberators' name.
+The city of Rome itself received a considerable number of Jewish captives who were enslaved.

+The revolts also caused increasing official hostility from the reign of Vespasian onwards.
 The most serious measure was the Fiscus Judaicus, which was a tax payable by all Jews in the Roman Empire.
 The new tax replaced the tithe that had formerly been sent to the Temple in Jerusalem (destroyed by the Romans in 70 CE), and was used instead in the temple of Jupiter Optimus Maximus in Rome.

 In addition to Rome, there were a significant number of Jewish communities in southern Italy during this period.
 For example, the regions of Sicily, Calabria, and Apulia had well established Jewish populations.